 “What do you want to do to me?” while you’re in bed.

-These sort of questions set an internal conflict off in our bodies.
+These sorts of questions set an internal conflict in our brains.

-- We don’t what she wants, and we’ve been trained to be submissive to women.
-Perhaps not overtly, but we’re taught to be the “Nice Guy” and take her needs into consideration, and above our own.
+- We don’t know what she wants, and we’ve been trained to be submissive to women, especially when married.
+Perhaps not overtly, but we’re taught to be the “Nice Guy” and take her needs into consideration and above our own.

 And here’s the really dastardly part about it:

 Your wife doesn’t know what she wants either!